kuzzleio/documentation/src/sdk-reference/js/6/kuzzle-event-emitter/add-once-listener/index.md

 # addOnceListener

-Adds an once listener to an event.
+Adds a **one-time** listener function to an event.
-The listener will be called once and then removed.
+The next time the event is triggered, this listener is removed and then invoked.
-When an event is triggered, listeners are triggered in the order in which they were added.
+Whenever an event is triggered, listener functions are called in the order they were registered.

 ## Signature